DannickBedard/DannickBedard/README.md

 ### Hi there 👋

 ## 🔭 I’m currently working at Loginnove
-I am working on there main wep app Viridem, in helping integration teams when they need help.
+I am working on there main wep app Viridem.

 https://www.loginnove.ca/

 https://www.viridem.ca/

+## Side projects

+I am developping small website for clients.

 ## 📫 How to reach me
 You can reach me by :